Second candidate to chair grooming gangs inquiry withdraws after survivors quit

 Safeguarding minister Jess Phillips has also faced calls to resign, with Ms Goddard accusing the MP of calling her a “liar” after she disputed allegations the inquiry is being watered down.

-Conservative leader Kemi Badenoch joined calls for Ms Phillips to be sacked, saying the inquiry is about “Labour failure”.
+Conservative leader Ms Badenoch joined calls for Ms Phillips to be sacked, saying the inquiry is about “Labour failure”.

 She said: “Labour never wanted this inquiry, we demanded it.